varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

             Specify the identity of the Varnish server.
 This can be accessed using server.identity from VCL

--l shmlogsize
+-l shl[,free[,fill]]
-            Specify size of shmlog file.
+            Specifies size of shmlog file. shl is the store for the shared memory log records [80m], free is the store for other allocations [1m] and fill determines how the log is [+].
             Scaling suffixes like 'k', 'm' can be used up to (e)tabytes.
 Default is 80 Megabytes.

-Specifying less than 8 Megabytes is unwise.
+-M address:port
+            Connect to this port and offer the command line interface.
+            Think of it as a reverse shell.
+When running with -M and there is no backend defined the child process (the cache) will not start initially.

--n name     Specify a name for this instance.
-Amonst other things, this name is used to construct
+-n name     Specify the name for this instance.
+Amonst other things, this
-            the name of the directory in which varnishd keeps temporary files and persistent state.
+            name is used to construct the name of the directory in which varnishd keeps temporary files and persistent state.
             If the specified name begins with a forward slash, it is interpreted as the absolute path to the directory which should be used for this purpose.

 -P file     Write the process's PID to the specified file.